AlexKirchuk/BSU/Year 2/Algorithms/BST/README.md

-﻿# Data Structures — Binary Trees Problem Set
+﻿# Binary Search Trees — Problem Set

 This directory contains selected problems focused on **binary trees** and **binary search trees (BSTs)**.
 They cover tree construction, deletion, validation of BST properties, and analysis of tree paths.